arnaveenkumar/arnaveenkumar/README.md

 I'm a pragmatic software engineer with 3+ years of experience designing and deploying scalable, event-driven backend systems using Python (Flask, FastAPI), Kafka, and Kubernetes on Azure.
 Proven ability to build and maintain RESTful APIs, with exposure to cloud-native tools.
 Comfortable collaborating in cross-functional teams including UI/UX designers, and product managers.
 Familiar with CI/CD pipelines and actively contributing to open-source projects.

-I’ve taken ownership of commercial discussions, requirements, design, development, testing, release, and launch.
+I’ve taken ownership of gathering functional requirements, design, development, testing, release, and launch.
 My work emphasizes clear planning, cross-functional teamwork, and a strong focus on quality and compliance.

 ---